 There are many “gray areas” in dealing with certain things we may or may not want to be involved in.
 In these cases, we should ask ourselves some questions:

 Are you being brought under the power of something that should not be controlling your life?
 (1 Corinthians 6:12).

 Are you edifying others or yourself?
 (1 Corinthians 10:23).

 Can you ask God to bless it with a clear conscience?
 (Acts 24:16, 1 Timothy1:5).

 If the Lord returned at this moment, would you be ashamed?
 (1 Corinthians 1:8, 1 Thessalonians 5:23).

 Could it be perceived as hypocritical and thereby cause an unsaved person to reject Christ as Saviour?
 (1Corinthians 10:31-33).

 How do we achieve a balance in our liberties so as not to offend a brother in Christ, or misguide an unsaved person?

 As mature Christians, we should be more concerned about the welfare of others (Philippians 2:3-4, 1 Corinthians 10:24), especially the young and the weak (Romans 15:1-2).
 Care must be taken so that our liberty does not become a stumbling block to a weaker brother or sister (1 Corinthians 8:1-13).

 The proper thing to do with our liberty in Christ is to make ourselves subject to the Master’s will, even though we are free.
 Give you freedom back to God!
-(Romans12:1, 1 Corinthians 6:19-20, Luke 9:23).
+(Romans12:1, 1 Corinthians 6:19-20, and Luke 9:23).